-I’m an assistant professor in the I-School (the School of Library and Information Studies) and in the Legal Studies Program at the University of Wisconsin, Madison.
+I’m an associate professor in the I-School (the School of Library and Information Studies) and in the Legal Studies Program at the University of Wisconsin, Madison.
 I am also an affiliate of the UW Law School.
 I have served recently as a senior advisor to the Presidential Commission for the Study of Bioethical Issues.

 I work in the area of information ethics and policy.
 My current research concerns the nature and value of privacy, moral issues surrounding public health surveillance, rights to intellectual freedom, and theoretical foundations of the criminal law.